 Get Schooled

-If your family’s financial circumstances have changed since you received your financial aid award letter from your college, resulting in a need for more aid, you may be eligible to complete a change in circumstances form.
-But what does change in circumstances mean and how does this form work?
+If your family’s financial circumstances changed since the tax year you reported on your FAFSA, you may be eligible to complete a change in financial circumstances appeal form once you receive your financial aid award letters from colleges.
+But what does a change in financial circumstances mean, and how does this form work?
 We break it down!

 (Lee este artículo en español aquí!)

-Many college financial aid offices offer a change in circumstances form, which allows you to formally request that your school takes a deeper look at your family’s current financial situation by submitting supporting documentation.
-Depending on your school, the form may go by a different name, such as “Special Condition/Income Adjustment Form”, “Change to Your Award Request”, or “Change of Circumstances Appeal.”
+Many college financial aid offices offer a change in financial circumstances appeal form, which allows you to formally request that they take a deeper look at your family’s current financial situation by submitting supporting documentation.
+Depending on your school, the form may go by different names, such as “Special Condition/Income Adjustment Form”, “Change to Your Award Request”, or “Change of Circumstances Appeal.”
+Many schools have the form or outline the process on their financial aid website.

 What is a change in financial circumstances?